bkesterbyld/maroon-potato/src/pages/index.md

         image: images/separate.png
       - title: Predictable
         content: >
-          Say goodbye to unpredictable costs for infrastructure, database admin, DevOps, monitoring, and unplanned downtime.
+          Say goodbye to unpredictable costs for cloud infrastructure, database admin, DevOps, monitoring, and unplanned downtime.

           *   Always know the current and future COGS for products with a single price

-          *   Minimize dependencies and get full control over the product development cycle
+          *   Eliminate dependencies and get full control over the product development cycle
         actions: []
         media_position: left